 Well, first of all, the Wool-gatherer is Hugh Parry.
 Welcome to my website.

-I have taught literature courses in adult education for over 20 years.
-As subsidies were cut and utilitarianism advanced, my teaching opportunities shrank, and finally I decided that it was only possible to offer unaccredited courses, unswamped by bureaucratic paperwork and nonsensical mission statements, by working as a freelance.
-I now offer a few residential courses, and produce written material which is sent to everyone on my mailing-list.
+I have taught literature courses in adult education for over 30 years.
+As subsidies were cut and utilitarianism advanced, my teaching opportunities shrank, and finally I decided that it was only possible to provide unaccredited courses, unswamped by bureaucratic paperwork and nonsensical mission statements, by working as a freelance.
+I now offer a few residential courses, and produce written material which is mailed out to anyone who is interested.

 Individual copies of ‘The Wool-gatherer’ may be ordered for £2.50.
 Other publications as shown below.
-Prices include postage within the U.K. To buy any of these, or to receive all the 2018 issues (£10), please send a cheque payable to D.H.
+Prices include postage within the U.K. To buy any of these, please send a cheque payable to D.H.
 Parry at:

 Gilfach,